TiarkRompf/cs352/index.md

 For general policies about academic integrity etc. Please see [here](http://spaf.cerias.purdue.edu/cpolicy.html){:target="_blank"}.
 You are expected to read that page and will be held accountable according to its contents.

+**Attendance:**
+This is an in-person class.
+Attendance is encouraged but not required.
+Most students profit from in-class discussions.
+But if you prefer to learn on your own that's fine, too.
+Lectures won't be recorded but slides will be made available online.
+You're welcome to take notes in class, but ***strictly no audio or video recordings***.

 <!--
 # Textbook { #textbook }